Argent77/A7-NoEENPCs/README.md

    their own.
 A small number of events have been slightly altered to make this possible.
 See below for more information.

+If you choose the option to disable all or individual NPCs you can also choose whether to make their personal or quest-specific items available for everyone in shops or as loot.

 ##Components